MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-ArgumentCompleter.md

 ### -Native

-Indicates that the argument completer is for a native command where PowerShell cannot complete parameter names.
+Indicates that the argument completer is for a native command where PowerShell can't complete parameter names.

 ```yaml